 Starfleet Intelligence is starting to report that there are surviving members of the Maquis still hidden within Starfleet, and a ship responsible for assisting with the rebuilding of Cardassia would be a perfect opportunity to rekindle their rebellion.

 Section 31 agents feel that they have a mission to complete - the mutagenic virus they implanted in the Great Link was cured, but they still see the Founders as a threat to the Federation.
 However, Section 31 must now work in even more secrecy since people are at least aware of their existance now (though few actually believe that such a covert group could be sanctioned by the Federation Council and Starfleet Command).

-During character creation we asked for everyone to assume that they were creating a normal, run-of-the-mill Starfleet Officer.
+During character creation we asked for everyone to assume that they were creating a normal, run-of-the-mill Starfleet Officer (or Marine).
 However, randomly-selected members of the Artemis were asked by a Game Master to possibly align themselves with the Maquis or Section 31.
 Only the Game Masters know who has which affiliation.
 Even if someone has chosen to align themselves with one of these groups, they have no way of knowing how many allies they have - they could be working alone, or have half the crew on their side.
 However, each faction will have their own objectives during the missions.

 The trick is obtaining your own faction's objective without showing your allegiance.
 This requires the skill of subterfuge but without accidentally derailing someone who might be your ally.

 Misdirection and trickery are key.

 - The Maquis want to disrupt the Cardassian rebuilding efforts

 - Section 31 will not shy away from getting their hands dirty to protect the Federation